Berea-CS-Courses/capstone-project-horinet/Reflections/Week 3 (April 19) reflection.md

 ## What have you accomplished this week?
 (Please list each accomplishment, and explain)
+Adding Firebase to my app
+Finished up the newaddtaskscreen.xml
+Cleaned up my code: Separated the functions in the main activity to different classes so that is ot easier to navigate

 ## What challenges or difficulties did you face?
 If you solved them, how?
 If not, what have you learned so far?
 Have you sought help or other resources?